Code of Conduct – 2024-2025

 Food and Drink

-Students are not allowed food or drinks (with the exception of water in a clear container) anywhere in the building except the cafeteria during their lunchtime, unless permission is provided by the principal or his/her designee, or for medical reasons issued by a doctor and approved by the school nurse.
-Students found with food or drink at an inappropriate location or time will be asked to put item away or face discipline for insubordination.
+Students are allowed food or drinks in the classroom at the discretion of the teacher, or for medical reasons issued by a doctor and approved by the school nurse.
+Students found with food or drink without teacher approval will be asked to put item away or face discipline for insubordination.

 Public Conduct on School Property